rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 };
 {{< /highlight >}}

-That's it for the cursor which will be the creation date of each message.
-Now, let's advance the previous pagination to cursor-based pagination in the *src/schema/message.js* file.
+That's the cursor the will be the creation date of each message.
+Now we have to change the original pagination to cursor-based in the *src/schema/message.js* file.
 You only need to exchange the offset with the cursor.
-So instead of having an offset which can only be matched implicitly to an item in a list (and changes once an item is deleted from the list), the cursor has a stable position within the list, because the creation dates of the messages will not change.
+Instead of an offset that can only be matched implicitly to an item in a list and changes once an item is deleted from the list, the cursor has a stable position within, because the message creation dates won't change.

 {{< highlight javascript "hl_lines=5" >}}
 import { gql } from 'apollo-server-express';